 - colostrum powder: good to have on hand in case the mother doesn't take care of her baby, or if you plan on the "snatch and rear" method.
 It's expensive but well worth it.

 - milk replacer powder if you plan on raising your baby goats separate from the mother

-- milk self-feeder: caprine nipples, hosing tubes, bucket (if you use this system, make sure you also get the hose brush that Sandy from The Kids and Ewe sells)
+- milk self-feeder: caprine nipples, hosing tubes, bucket (if you go with this system, make sure you also get the hose brush to be able to clean the hosing properly.
+All of these are pretty cheap at The Kids and Ewe)

-- naval clips: if necessary, to help stop bleeding from the naval cord.
-Dental floss works too (available at FarmersFarmacy and The Kids & Ewe, probably farm stores as well)
+- naval clips: if necessary, to help stop bleeding from the naval cord (available at FarmersFarmacy and The Kids & Ewe, probably farm stores as well).
+Dental floss works too.

 - iodine 7%: helps dry out the umbilical cord and prevents infection through the cord and into the naval